Research Areas/Interests

 -

-Henry's research interest focuses on the dynamic intersection of Biotechnology and Metals extraction.
+Henry's research interest also focuses on the dynamic intersection of Biotechnology and Metals extraction.
 Specifically, investigating microbial-driven techniques (bioleaching and bioflotation) in the extraction of metals from refractory ores.
 His research also aims at understanding the metabolism pathways and mechanisms employed by different strains of microorganisms in biooxidation and bioleaching of refractory ores (sulfide minerals).
 Henry employs a multidisciplinary approach (integrating microbiology, molecular biology, mineral processing, micro and nanotechnology, and materials science and engineering) to characterize microbial communities and elucidate their functional roles in altering mineral surfaces for efficient, cost effective and eco-friendly metal extraction, reducing the reliance on environmentally detrimental chemical processes.